Create Retirement Cash Flow From Investment Activities

-Snider Advisors believes the number one job of your retirement investment portfolio is to create sufficient cash flow to support a desired standard of living indefinitely into the future when you can’t or don’t want to work.
+Snider Advisors believes the number one job of your investment portfolio is to create sufficient cash flow from investing to support a desired standard of living indefinitely into the future when you can’t or don’t want to work.

 Cash flow is the lifeblood of your family.

 The problem with most retirement advice and investment plans is that most people believe the myth that the most important number is the one displayed at the top of their account statement.

 Most financial planners’ retirement advice offers low, fixed-income investment options that don’t provide a high standard of living for retirees.
 At Snider Advisors, we know that retirement doesn’t have to signify a meager existence.
 Our clients expect more monthly income for a better retirement.